Dimaryst/rpi_ap_traveler/README.md

 # RPi AP Traveler
   AP Traveler for RPi.
-Use this web app to configure your RPi as AP Bridge with WireGuard.
+Use this web app to configure your RPi as AP Bridge with MITMProxy.

 ## Setup